 Mrs. Elizabeth Nyanja - Finance & Administration Manager

-Elizabeth is a Chartered Global Management Accountant (CIMA), a holder of a Master’s Degree in Business Administration from University of Derby and a member of Institute of Chartered Accountants in Malawi (ICAM).
+Elizabeth is a Chartered Global Management Accountant, a holder of a Master’s Degree in Business Administration from University of Derby and a member of Institute of Chartered Accountants in Malawi (ICAM).
 At MwAPATA, she is primarily responsible for the management of financial, accounting and human resource operations.
 She has over 12 years of experience in financial management and operations, grants management and administration that has been gained through working with both public and private entities in local as well as International organization settings.

-Lemekezani Chilora - Research Assistant
+Mr. Lemekezani Chilora - Research Analyst

 Mrs. Ndidza Chisanu - Communications Specialist

-Ndidza has 15 years' experience in mass communication, Public and Media Relations, designing and managing Campaigns, Community Engagement, Brand and Events Management, Graphic Designing, Photography, and Writing Skills.
+Ndidza has over 10 years' experience in mass communication, Public and Media Relations, designing and managing Campaigns, Community Engagement, Brand and Events Management, Graphic Designing, Photography, and Writing Skills.
 She holds a Bachelors of Arts Degree in Mass Communications from African Bible College-Malawi, and is currently studying towards a Master of Science in Gender and Development with the Lilongwe University of Agriculture and Natural Resources (LUANAR) in Lilongwe.

-Dr. Makaiko Khonje - Research Fellow
+Dr. Anderson Gondwe - Research Fellow

 Prof. Julius H. Mangisoni - Adjunct Senior Research Fellow